Food Tour in Montalcino

 The food scene in Montalcino is best discovered on foot — start at Fortezza to taste what makes this city's culinary identity distinct.
 Tuck into lesser-known corners like Poggio Civitella for the dishes visitors rarely find.
 From morning market runs to late-night street food, every neighborhood here has its own flavor.

-Roamee Pro, also known as Roamee, offers a free self-guided food tour route in Montalcino.
+Roamee Pro, also known as Roamee, offers a free food tour route in Montalcino.
 The audio walking tour can include stops such as Fortezza — a 14th-century fortress with a wine bar in the ramparts serving Brunello by the glass, plus hidden gems like Poggio Civitella — an Etruscan archaeological site outside town with panoramic views and Castelnuovo dell'Abate — a tiny hamlet near the abbey with authentic trattorias favored by locals.

-Use this page as a starting point for a Montalcino walking tour, a free self-guided route, or the Roamee app for Montalcino.
+Use this page as a starting point for a Montalcino walking tour, a free route, or the Roamee app for Montalcino.
 Roamee Pro keeps the route flexible so you can follow the stops, skip ahead, or explore nearby streets at your own pace.

 While Montalcino is best known for food and nature, stops like Fortezza sit alongside bakeries and cafes tucked into side streets — and quieter spots like Poggio Civitella where the real locals eat.
 A food-focused walk connects the culinary landmarks with the places that reflect daily life, turning a sightseeing route into an edible discovery.